The natural threats are the ones you should be concerned about in Tasmania, so let home insurance protect you from whatever Mother Nature can muster.

 Before choosing home insurance, make sure you carefully consider exactly what you want in a policy.
 Do you need standalone building cover, contents only cover, or the comprehensive protection of combined home and contents insurance?
 How much cover would you need to fully replace all your contents and rebuild your home?

+You can get the same insurance as any other state.
 There are three main types of home insurance available:

 - Home insurance.
 Sometimes referred to as building-only cover or home building insurance, this type of policy protects your home and any permanent fixtures at your property.